yiannisha/aliexpress-scraper/README.md

 # aliexpress-scraper
-A puppeteer scraper for the Aliexpress website.
+A puppeteer scraper for Aliexpress.